INotGreen/XiebroC2/README.md

 ## Features

-- The client side (Client) is written in Golang, compatible with Windows, Linux, MacOS (mobile platforms are under consideration for future updates).
+- The client side (Implant) is written in Golang, compatible with Windows, Linux, MacOS (mobile platforms are under consideration for future updates).
 - The team server (Teamserver) is written in .net 8.0 and AOT compiled, featuring low memory usage without the need for any dependencies, nearly compatible with all platform systems.
 - The controller (Controller) supports reverse shell, file management, process management, network traffic monitoring, memory loading, custom UI background colors, and more.
 - Supports in-memory loading of PE files on Windows/Linux, allowing the execution of trojans without dropping files to disk, and facilitating the use of third-party C2/RATs.